How to Grow Curry Plant (Helichrysum italicum)

 Curry plant is a curious and interesting little herb that may not be in the top five or ten choices on your herb wish list but definitely deserves some consideration.

 Helichrysum italicum or curry plant is a tender perennial.
-Outdoors, it does best in U.S. zones 8 to 11.
+Outdoors, it does best in U.S. zones 7 to 10.
 It can't tolerate a hard frost.
-It prefers soil that drains well, full sun and warm conditions.
-It's a perfect choice for intermittent drought prone areas or for a xeriscaped (low water) garden.
+It prefers soil that drains well, with full sun and warm conditions.
+It's a perfect choice for intermittently drought-prone areas.
 If you have a spot behind a shed or garage that tends to reject your efforts to plant it out, curry plant may be a good choice there, too.
-It performs well in poor soil and isn't finicky about niceties like pH (although keeping things on the neutral side wouldn't hurt).
+It performs well in poor soil and isn't very finicky about niceties like pH (although keeping things on the neutral side wouldn't hurt).
 Because it's such a good sport about water, it doesn't require mulching.
 It's also a natural pest repellent.
 Bugs tend to avoid it, and deer hate it.

-Growing to a height of about 30 inches or so, curry plant looks like a cross between lavender and rosemary.
+Growing to a height of around 30 inches or so, curry plant looks like a cross between lavender and rosemary.
 It has soft, gray-green foliage and produces small yellow flowers.
-It may require staking, especially in a windy location or a spot that sees a lot of foot traffic like a tree lawn.
+It may require staking, especially in a windy location or a spot that sees a lot of foot traffic, like a tree lawn.

 Uses for Curry Plant